Browsing Tag

 "Can I have…

-In Lebanese Arabic, "Zero" (the number) is written using the Latin script as:
+In Lebanese Arabic, "Last" (the adjective, as in the final item or event in a sequence) is written using the Latin script as:

 Using the Arabic script, it is written as: